From 2006-2011 1.3 million acres of grasslands were plowed up in the midwest.

 Waubay WMD is managed as part of the Waubay Complex.

 Learn more about the complex

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Learn more about the NWRS

-The US Fish & Wildlife Service is proposing to list the Dakota skipper and Poweshiek skipperling as endangered species.
+The US Fish & Wildlife Service has listed the Dakota skipper as threatened and the Poweshiek skipperling as an endangered species.
 These enigmatic butterflies require high quality native prairie - a habitat that is disappearing and underappreciated.Learn more

 Waubay National Wildlife Refuge